 The Truck Manufacturer

-In some cases, the manufacturer of the truck can be held liable.
-If we find that the vehicle had a manufacturer defect that caused the incident, we’ll file a claim against the manufacturer.
 No matter how serious your accident was, you can turn to our team to identify the liable party and hold them accountable for the pain and financial losses you’ve been burdened with.

-Violations of state or federal regulations can result in fines, penalties, and even the suspension or revocation of a trucking company’s operating authority.
 If you’ve been in a truck crash, it’s important to find a lawyer who understands trucking industry regulations.
 We can use our in-depth knowledge of the following rules to make your case successful:

 Hours of Service

-The Federal Motor Carrier Safety Administration (FMCSA) is responsible for enforcing hours of service regulations for truck drivers in the United States.
+The Federal Motor Carrier Safety Administration (FMCSA) is responsible for enforcing hours-of-service regulations for truck drivers in the United States.
 These laws limit commercial big rig operators’ driving time and the time they must take off between shifts.

 Substance Abuse Testing

 The FMCSA and the Department of Transportation (DOT) require everyone with a commercial driver’s license (CDL) and their employers to respect alcohol and drug testing rules.
-All commercial drivers must submit to drug testing pre-employment but should also be tested after a collision.
+All commercial drivers must submit to drug testing pre-employment, but should also be tested after a collision.

 Also, if the employer suspects an employee of abusing substances, they must test the driver.
 If we believe substance abuse was involved in your accident, we’ll take steps to hold the driver or another responsible party liable for your injuries and losses.